Tanzu-Solutions-Engineering/GlobalOrdersDemo/README.md

 And once PCF Metrics has caught up you should e able to view and add available metrics in the PCF Metrics UI.
 It may take a few minutes before the new metrics become available.

+# Traces

+The UI app calls the monitor app to get the latest heatmap.
+It is possible to see this interaction in PCF Metrics since the project has spring-cloud-sleuth enabled for tracing.

+Go to a log entry in PCF Metrics and click on the 'View in Trace Explorer' icon.